 What is the Purpose of Call Numbers? (though it starts with letters, it is called a number )

-Each book has a unique call number (a sequence of letters and numbers together), which provides an "address" or location for the item, and also provides valuable information about it, such as the subject, first letter of the author’s last name, and date of publication.
-It serves two functions: it groups items on similar topics together, and it helps to distinguish items in the same or similar class.
-For that reason, no two call numbers are ever the same.
+Each book has a unique call number, which provides an address or location for the item, and also provides valuable information about it, such as the subject, first letter of the author’s last name, and date of publication.

-Call numbers appear: on the spine of books and in the Classic Library catalog:
+Call numbers appear on the spine of books and in the Library Catalog:

 In the LC Classification System for Literature, here is a sampling of how the call number would begin:

 P Language and Literature

 The letter-and-decimal section of the call number often represents the author’s last name.
 The last section of a call number is often the date of publication.

 |When you reach the top of the stairs on the 3rd floor, turn to the right.
 Then turn right again until you're standing in the aisle between the stack rows, where the majority of the books on this floor are shelved (see image left).